myfatemi04/robots-spring-2024/compete_and_select/prompts/code_generation.md

 # Instructions

-Pretend you are writing code to control a robot.
+You are writing code to control a robot.
 Assume you have access to the following APIs.
+If you require clarification about anything whatsoever, you shall call the `ask()` function.

 ## API Documentation